 Second, the multiple-choice questions can be used as a poststudy or postreview evaluation.
 You should attempt to understand all concepts mentioned (even in incorrect answers) as you answer the questions.
 Refer to the explanation of the answer for discussion of the alternatives even though you selected the correct response.
-Thus, you should read the explanation of the unofficial answer unless you completely understand the question and all of the alternative answers.
+Thus, you should read the explanation of the answer unless you completely understand the question and all of the alternative answers.

 Third, you may wish to use the multiple-choice questions as a primary study vehicle.
-This is probably the quickest but least thorough approach in preparing for the exam.
+This is probably the quickest but least thorough approach to preparing for the exam.
 Make a sincere effort to understand the question and to select the correct response before referring to the unofficial answer and explanation.
-In many cases, the explanations will appear inadequate because of your lack of familiarity with the topic.
-Always refer back to an appropriate study source, such as the outlines and text in this volume, your business law and tax textbooks, Code Sections, etc.
+In many cases, the explanations will appear inadequate because of your unfamiliarity with the topic.
+Always refer back to an appropriate study source, such as the outlines and text in this volume, your textbooks, professional standards, etc.

-The multiple-choice questions outnumber the task-based simulations by greater than 10 to 1 in this book.
-This is similar to the proposed content of the new computer-based examination.
+The multiple-choice questions significantly outnumber the task-based simulations in this book.
+This is similar to the content of the new computer-based examination.
 One problem with so many multiple-choice questions is that you may overemphasize them.
 Candidates generally prefer to work multiple-choice questions because they are

 - 1. Shorter and less time-consuming

 - 2. Solvable with less effort

-- 3. Less frustrating than task-based simulations
+- 3. Less frustrating than simulations